UWCHR/ice-air/README.md

 - `installment1/` - Dataset released to UWCHR via FOIA in December 2018.
 Contains ICE Air ARTS passenger data for 2010-10-01 through 2018-12-05.
 - `installment2/` - Dataset released to UWCHR via FOIA in August 2019.
 Contains ICE Air ARTS passenger and mission data for 2010-10-01 through 2018-05-03.
 - `compare/` - Project for comparing contents of ICE Air ARTS installments 1 and 2.
-- `kykm/` - Dataset of community observations of ICE Air flights at Yakima Air Terminal (KYMK).
+- `kykm/` - Small task for dataset of community observations of ICE Air flights at Yakima Air Terminal (KYMK).
+- `radarbox/` - Task for data on Swift Air (SWQ) and World Atlatic (WAL) flights using commercial flight tracker records from Radarbox.com
 - `share/` - Various hand-written files and resources shared by multiple other tasks.
 - `docs/` - HTML documentation published at https://uwchr.github.io/ice-air/